 Demand Diplomacy, Not Military Escalations

-We recognize the urgent need for humanitarian aid, but we are deeply concerned that continued weapons shipments will prolong the war in Ukraine and discourage a negotiated settlement.
-While a ceasefire and a total withdrawal of Russian troops would be the surest and quickest way to peace, we strongly oppose escalations from the U.S., including further weapons shipments, for the following reasons:
+We recognize the urgent need for humanitarian aid, but we are deeply concerned that continued massive military spending and weapons shipments create a protracted war drive and undermine a negotiated settlement.
+Nearly half of Ukrainians in the war torn areas of the country agree with the need for negotiations to reach a ceasefire.
+In order to attain peace through a ceasefire and a withdrawal of Russian troops the U.S. has to engage in serious diplomacy.
+We oppose escalations from the U.S., including further weapons shipments, for the following reasons:

-- It is funneling billions of taxpayer dollars to the Pentagon and the military industrial complex at a time when ordinary Americans are struggling to pay for housing, groceries, and fuel.
+- It is funneling billions of taxpayer dollars to the Pentagon and the military industrial complex at a time when ordinary Americans are struggling to pay for their basic needs.
 This is a payout to weapons manufacturers and war profiteers, which will increase their lobbying power and further entrench militarism in American politics.

-- The billions in US taxpayers’ dollars are desperately needed to address vital American needs at home, such as an overburdened health care system, our affordable housing crisis, a failing education system, decaying public transit, and the existential threat of climate change.
+- Endless wars and militarism have diverted trillions of dollars into military spending.
+Billions of dollars are desperately needed to address vital American needs at home, such as an overburdened health care system, our affordable housing crisis, a failing education system, decaying public transit, and the existential threat of climate change.

-Let us be as clear as possible: investing billions in yet another war is a slap in the face for working people.
+Let us be as clear as possible: investing billions in yet another war is a slap in the face for working people everywhere.
 Congress has failed to pass legislation that addresses the rising costs of healthcare, housing, childcare, transportation, and food.
 This is an embarrassment and a failure.

 Solidarity Message to Russian Left Against the War in Ukraine